All palm photos on this site were taken in NC except where noted.

 We have been growing cold hardy palms from seed for almost 40 years and have shipped them to other nurseries and garden centers all over eastern NC, SC and Va.

-Gary is past president and former NC director of The Southeastern (US) Palm Society.
+Gary is past president and past NC director of The Southeastern (US) Palm Society.
 He has given palm presentations to the JC Raulston Aboretum, Master Gardner State Conference, NC Asssociation of Nurserymen, Tryon Palace, Master Gardener groups and many garden clubs all over NC.
 His articles and photos on palms have been shared here and abroad for many years.

 NC Licensed Landscape Contractor